rodekruis/cash-program-design-wizard/README.md

 - `npm install --workspace client` for the front-end only
 - `npm install --workspace server` for the back-end only

+To finish you local set-up, run:

+    npx husky install

+To set-up running all relevant lint/test scripts with their related git actions.

 ## Tests

 Automated tests are configured and can be run with: